 Check your VHF radio before each trip.
 Ensure the antenna works and the battery stays charged.
 Keep backup communication tools onboard.

-Learn More and Stay Safe
+Learn More about Mayday Emergency Radio Procedures and Stay Safe

-Visit the U.S. Coast Guard Boating Safety Resource Center for official guidelines.
+Visit the U.S. Coast Guard Boating Safety Resource Center for more official guidelines.
 Their site offers training materials and emergency communication tips.